printers-for-people/catboat/README.md

 it to work.
 If this doesn't happen, it's a bug: please report it!

 ## I want to help - what should I do?

+Test the code on your printer and provide feedback to [Catboat issues](https://github.com/printers-for-people/catboat/issues), good or bad.

 ## Licensing and other such things